Paddupadmakshi/Paddupadmakshi/README.md

 ### Hi there 👋 I'm so glad that you are here :)

-   Here are some ideas to get you started:
- - 👨‍💻 I’m Padmakshi a Cloud & DevOps Engineer.
+ Welcome to my GitHub profile!
+I'm  Padmakshi, a passionate Cloud & DevOps Engineer with a love for cooking!

- - 🔭 I’m currently working on DevOps project to showcase my learnings.
+🔭 I’m currently working on a DevOps project to showcase my learnings.

- - 🌱 I’m currently learning new DevOps Tools
+🌱 I’m currently learning new DevOps tools & Technologies to stay ahead in the game.

- - 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on projects that leverage cutting-edge technologies in the DevOps space.

- - 💬 Ask me about ...
- - 📫 How to reach me: Reach me on padmakshi4463@gmail.com
- - 😄 Pronouns: ...
- - ⚡ Fun fact: ...
+💬 Ask me about anything related to Cloud, DevOps, or technology in general!
+If you want to swap recipes, I'm all ears for that too!

+🍳 Fun fact: I'm an avid cook and love experimenting with different cuisines in my kitchen.

 ## Connect with Me